-Isomaltulose must therefore be assessed, and if approved, added to the Table to clause 2 of Standard 1.5.1 before it may be sold in Australia or New Zealand.
+Isomaltulose must be added to the Table to clause 2 of Standard 1.5.1 before it may be sold in Australia or New Zealand.

 3. Objectives

 The objective of this assessment is to determine whether or not it is appropriate to amend the Code to permit the use of isomaltulose as a novel food.
 Such an amendment would need to be consistent with the section 10 objectives of the FSANZ Act.